gwmathis/CellPhoneUsage/README.md

 ## Notes

-* The CellPhone.csv and CellPhoneUsageByMonth.csv are found at https://github.com/WCF-Insurance/java-developer-cell-phone-usage.
+* The CellPhone.csv and CellPhoneUsageByMonth.csv are found in the https://github.com/WCF-Insurance/java-developer-cell-phone-usage repo.
 * The fields in the CellPhoneUsageByMonth.csv did not match the bullet points in the README.md file.
 When creating the cellphoneusage table I decided to use the fields in the .csv file so the records would import.
-* I used a HashMap to store Usage objects and used the yyyy-MM as the key.
+* I used a HashMap to store a Usage object and used the year-month as the key.
 When records are in the same year-month I simply added the totalMinutes and totalData to the same Usage object.